 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Landwirtschaftliche Rentenbank's score of 30 is lower than 50% of the industry.
+Landwirtschaftliche Rentenbank's score of 36 is higher than 56% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Landwirtschaftliche Rentenbank reported total carbon emissions of approximately 21,042,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 540,100 kg CO2e and Scope 3 emissions of approximately 293,500 kg CO2e, with significant contributions from business travel (68,100 kg CO2e) and waste generated in operations (32,400 kg CO2e).
-Notably, there were no reported Scope 2 emissions.
-Comparatively, in 2023, the bank's total emissions were about 22,642,000,000 kg CO2e, with Scope 1 emissions at approximately 487,700 kg CO2e and Scope 3 emissions at around 276,600 kg CO2e.
-This indicates a reduction in total emissions of about 1,600,000,000 kg CO2e year-on-year.
-Landwirtschaftliche Rentenbank has not set specific reduction targets or initiatives as per the available data.
-The bank's emissions data is not cascaded from any parent organization, indicating that it operates independently in its reporting and climate commitments.
-In the context of its operations, the bank has reported emissions intensities related to financed activities in agriculture, forestry, and aquaculture, but specific reduction commitments or climate pledges have not been disclosed.
+In 2024, Landwirtschaftliche Rentenbank reported total global emissions of approximately 21.0 billion kg CO2e.
+This figure includes Scope 1 emissions of about 540,100 kg CO2e, Scope 2 emissions of 0 kg CO2e, and Scope 3 emissions of approximately 293,500 kg CO2e.
+Notably, the Scope 3 emissions breakdown includes business travel (about 68,100 kg CO2e), purchased goods and services (about 5,100 kg CO2e), and waste generated in operations (about 32,400 kg CO2e).
+Comparatively, in 2023, the total global emissions were approximately 22.6 billion kg CO2e, with Scope 1 emissions at about 487,700 kg CO2e and Scope 3 emissions at approximately 276,600 kg CO2e.
+This indicates a slight reduction in total emissions year-on-year.
+Despite these figures, Landwirtschaftliche Rentenbank has not disclosed specific reduction targets or initiatives as part of their climate commitments.
+There are no SBTi (Science Based Targets initiative) reduction targets or documented reduction initiatives available, suggesting a need for further development in their climate strategy.
+The emissions data is not cascaded from any parent organization, indicating that the reported figures are solely from Landwirtschaftliche Rentenbank's own operations.
+The bank's commitment to addressing climate change remains an area for potential growth, particularly in establishing measurable reduction targets and initiatives.

 Access structured emissions data, company-specific emission factors, and source documents